jungsoft/uploadex/README.md

 * arc_ecto does not support upload of binary files
 * Uploadex makes it easier to deal with records that contain files without having to manage those files manually on every operation
-* Using uploadex, the changeset operations have no side-effects and special casting is needed
+* Using uploadex, the changeset operations have no side-effects and no special casting is needed